C4lo/odin-recipes/README.md

 Write a brief introduction describing what the current project is and what skill you will have demonstrated once you have completed it.
-(You can also do this as a self-reflection at the end of the project, which is a good way to review what you have learned.)
+In this project I will make use of the basic html skills I learned with odin as of now.
+From setting up an index.html to linking pages & images.